Skip to main content

 • The written rental agreement does not require the landlord An owner of property who rents it out to a tenant to provide written notice.

 How much notice must a housing provider give to end a month-to-month or week-to-week tenancy?
+Copy link to this question The link has been copied. ×

 The rules on how much notice a housing provider must give to end a month-to-month or week-to-week tenancy depend on where the property is located.
+If the tenant does not move out after the notice period ends, the landlord An owner of property who rents it out to a tenant must file an eviction case.
+Learn more about what happens after a case is filed in How eviction cases work.

-Most of Illinois: A landlord An owner of property who rents it out to a tenant must give a tenant written notice at least one rental period before a tenancy ends.
+Most of Illinois: A landlord must give a tenant written notice at least one rental period before a tenancy ends.
 This means serving written notice to the tenant before:

 • The last month of a month-to-month tenancy, or